Battle of Mogaung: Pinhmi bridge and outskirts

-The attack on the Pinhmi to Mogaung road where the vital Pinhmi bridge crossed the Wetthauk Chaung river began on 7 June.
-As they advanced closer to Mogaung the Staffordshires found and destroyed a Japanese ammunition dump and the Lancashire Fusiliers later captured the village of Pinhmi.
-An attempt on the bridge the following day however failed as the Lancashires were repelled from concealed Japanese positions which ranged along a fifteen foot high embankment incurring heavy casualties.
-Nevertheless a reconnaissance patrol found a ford further down the river and from this the Gurkhas and the Staffordshires attacked and secured the village of Mahaung.
-In addition they also secured the village of Ywathitgale taking out a Japanese administrative headquarters, and reached the Pinhmi–Mogaung road outflanking a number of Japanese positions.
-They then launched a number of counterattacks but were driven off.
-On 10 June the Gurkhas attempted to take the bridge again; the first attempt ended in failure but the second in a wide flanking move succeeded in taking the bridge.
+The attack on the Pinhmi-to-Mogaung road, where the vital Pinhmi bridge crossed the Wetthauk Chaung river, began on June 7.
+As they advanced closer to Mogaung, the Staffordshires found and destroyed a Japanese ammunition dump, and the Lancashire Fusiliers later captured the village of Pinhmi.
+An attempt on the bridge the following day, however, failed as the Lancashires were repelled from concealed Japanese positions which ranged along a fifteen-foot-high embankment, incurring heavy casualties.
+Nevertheless, a reconnaissance patrol found a ford further down the river, and from this the Gurkhas and the Staffordshires attacked and secured the village of Mahaung.
+In addition, they secured the village of Ywathitgale, destroyed a Japanese administrative headquarters, and reached the Pinhmi–Mogaung road, outflanking several Japanese positions.
+They then launched several counterattacks but were driven off.
+On June 10, the Gurkhas attempted to take the bridge again; the first attempt failed, but the second, in a wide flanking move, succeeded in taking the bridge.
 Among them was Captain Michael Allmand's heroic feat in ensuring the capture of the bridge.
-The attacks cost nearly 130 casualties but Calvert's brigade was securely established along the axis of the Pinhmi-Mogaung road.
+The attacks cost nearly 130 casualties, but Calvert's brigade was securely established along the axis of the Pinhmi-Mogaung road.

-The monsoon then broke later that day and conditions were tough for the men of the 77th Brigade; malaria, trench foot and typhus were soon rife.
-Calvert learnt that two more Japanese battalions arrived to reinforce Mogaung essentially replacing casualties, and seeing the difficulty he then sent a messenger to Stilwell to alert him to the situation; but was not received with any sympathy.
+The monsoon then broke later that day, and conditions were tough for the men of the 77th Brigade; trench foot and typhus were soon rife.
+Calvert learnt that two more Japanese battalions arrived to reinforce Mogaung, essentially replacing casualties, and seeing the difficulty, he then sent a messenger to Stilwell to alert him to the situation; but was not received with any sympathy.
 Stilwell eventually sent the 1/114th Chinese Infantry Regiment from the 38th Division to support the Chindits.
-Calvert assessed the situation on June 12; many battalions were reduced to a company which meant the brigade total consisted of no more than 750 fit men.
-Calvert was concerned with the number of wounded and the sick having to endure the poor conditions – slit trenches were impossible due to the wet conditions; men would have to lay face down in the mud if they were under shell fire.
-Many of the wounded however were determined to stay and fight rather than be flown out.
+Calvert assessed the situation on June 12; many battalions were reduced to a company, which meant the brigade total consisted of no more than 750 fit men.
+Calvert was concerned with the number of wounded and the sick having to endure the poor conditions – slit trenches were impossible due to the wet conditions; men would have to lie face down in the mud if they were under shell fire.
+Many of the wounded, however, were determined to stay and fight rather than be flown out.